Skip to content

 Example Sentences

-Hearing a loud crash from the next room, she rushed in and immediately asked, "Are you okay?" to see if anyone was hurt.
+After she stumbled on the curb, her friend immediately rushed over and asked, "Are you okay?" to see if she was hurt.

 Sources and References